Noddin-Robotmakers/Website/Python-Programming-with-Pybricks.md

 ### Mission #6

-In Mission #6 we deliver a expert and audience member and push into the Light Show.
+In Mission #6 we deliver an expert and an audience member and push into the Light Show.
 We also do the Lights and Sounds.

 ```python
 # IMPORTS